-NILES, MI. -- Made in Michiana series returns with a pair of sisters taking the world of cosmetics by storm.
+NILES, Mich. -- Made in Michiana series returns with a pair of sisters taking the world of cosmetics by storm.

 Let's take a minute and think back, what did you want to be when you were 13.

 “I wanna be a doctor, a gymnast.
 I want to be a designer," says co-owner of NS Cosmetics, Neriah Stevens.

 “I want to grow up to be a singer, dancer," says other co-owner of NS Cosmetics, Naomi Stevens.

 No matter what you say at that age the response always seems to be the same.

 “When people see us they are like how old are you?
 We tell them our age and their like *whoa*.
 No way, you guys for real?” says Naomi.